 We may also have to consider those who, under existing welfare systems, receive attendance allowance or any other form of disability benefit.

-If they are deemed eligible, we could provide these types benefits as part of a basic income programme (as part of the tax system) or we could just decide just leave provision for these benefits as part of an orthodox welfare set-up (separate from the tax system).
+If they are deemed eligible, we could provide these types of benefits as part of a basic income programme (and therefore as part of the tax system) or we could just decide just leave provision for these benefits as part of an orthodox welfare set-up (separate from the tax system).

 We’d also have to consider any child benefits that people may receive under existing systems.